red-dev-inc/subnet-evm/README.md

 To add a novel stateful precompile into subnet-evm we have to follow these steps:

-1. Modify the [precompile/params.go](./precompile/params.go) - which is used to define the designated address for the stateful precompiles
+1. Modify the [precompile/params.go](./precompile/params.go) - which is used to define the designated address for the stateful precompiles.
-2. Create your own custom precompile contracts and place under [precompile](./precompile/) folder.
-In this tutorial we have creates [contract_xchain_ecrecover.go](./precompile/contract_xchain_ecrecover.go)
+2. Create your own custom precompile contract and place it under [precompile](./precompile/) folder.
+In this tutorial we have created [contract_xchain_ecrecover.go](./precompile/contract_xchain_ecrecover.go).
-3. Modify the [params/config.go](./params/config.go) - this helps to add the chain configuration and managed the subnet-evm via the genesis.json file.
+3. Modify the [params/config.go](./params/config.go).
+This supports adding the chain configuration and managed the subnet-evm via the genesis.json file.
 Since, the precompiles is optional and can be added or removed from the subnet-evm at anytime which can be managed by the genesis.json file.
-4. Modify the [scripts/run.sh](./scripts/run.sh) to include the custom precompile configuration
+4. Modify the [scripts/run.sh](./scripts/run.sh) to include the custom precompile configuration.

 ### Modify the [precompile/params.go](./precompile/params.go) file

 As we mentioned earlier, the [precompile/params.go](./precompile/params.go) is used to define the designated address for the stateful precompiles.
-It has also mentioned that the designated address should not be conflict with the any other precompile addresses.
+The designated address should not be conflict with the any other precompile addresses.
 For forks of subnet-evm, users should start at 0x0300000000000000000000000000000000000000 to ensure that their own modifications do not conflict with stateful precompiles that may be added to subnet-evm in the future.

 We have taken the address `0x0300000000000000000000000000000000000000` for this tutorial.

-We have modified the below changes in the [params.go](./precompile/params.go) file

-at about [line 13](./precompile/params.go#L13) we have declared the gas estimation value. see below,
+We have made changes below in the [params.go](./precompile/params.go) file at about [line 13](./precompile/params.go#L13) to declare the gas estimation value:

 ```diff
 const (